What it is and why it matters

 While it may be easy to grasp the concept that data visualization helps you make sense of large amounts of data, it's not as easy to understand what happens next.
 What type of technology do you need, and how do you use it?

-This practical video gives you an overview of SAS Visual Analytics, demonstrating how it's possible to explore billions of rows of data in seconds, using different configurations.
+This practical video gives you an overview of SAS Visual Analytics and SAS Visual Statistics, demonstrating how it's possible to explore billions of rows of data in seconds, using different configurations.
 SAS technology helps you prepare data, create reports and graphs, discover new insights and share those visualizations with others via the Web, PDFs or mobile devices.